The Others (band): Career

 The band formed in 2002 and quickly became renowned for their riotous live shows.
 By 2004, they had started to perform so-called "guerilla gigs", which saw them play on a Hammersmith & City line tube train, on the dodgems at the Leeds festival, and on the famous Abbey Road crossing in London.

-2004 saw the band play a number of festivals including Glastonbury, Tin Pan Alley, Clapham Common, TDK and Reading and Leeds for the first time and complete 11 weeks of solid touring, interspersed with many additional concerts in between including parties for Vice Magazine in Berlin, New York, Stockholm and London, shows supporting The Libertines at Brixton Academy and a headline show at The Kentish Town Forum on New Year’s Eve for Frog.
+2004 saw the band play a number of festivals including Glastonbury, Tin Pan Alley, Clapham Common, TDK and Reading and Leeds for the first time and complete 11 weeks of solid touring, interspersed with many additional concerts in between including parties for Vice Magazine in Berlin, New York, Stockholm and London, shows supporting the Libertines at Brixton Academy and a headline show at The Kentish Town Forum on New Year’s Eve for Frog.

 They also played live sessions on Radio 1 for Lamacq Live and on XFM for John Kennedy.

 The band, particularly lead singer Dominic Masters (born 12 December 1977), maintain a close relationship with their fanbase, affectionately known as the 853 Kamikaze Stage-Diving Division.
 The band are also known for accessibility which resulted in the popularity of the websites forum, which played a key part in keeping the fanbase together and organizing the following to collect together for gigs.

 Their self-titled debut album divided critics and public alike on its release in 2005.
 Whilst NME gave it 8/10 and Vice Magazine gave it 10/10 Q rated it one of the worst albums of the year, mocking Masters' boastful attitude towards drug abuse.
 However, the album did spawn three Top 40 singles for the band; while debut single "This Is for the Poor", narrowly missed the top 40 on its release in April 2004, "Stan Bowles" reached No. 36 in November 2004.

 In January 2005, their third single, "Lackey", reached No. 21 in January 2005 and in April of that year the NME awarded The Others the John Peel Innovation Award at the Brat Awards.
 Following this, "William" became the band's fourth and final single from their debut album charting at No. 29.

-The rest of 2005 was spent writing material for their 2nd album and playing UK, European and Japanese festivals including Glastonbury, TDK, Reading and Leeds (for the second time), Roskilde, Lowlands, Pukklepop, Frequency (Salzburg), Glasgow Smirnoff Experience, Orange Evolution (Newcastle), T in The Park, Download, Godiva (Coventry), Victoria Park Fusion Festival, Amsterdam Paradiso (London Calling), 02 Music Wireless Festival (Hyde Park), Mobtreaux Jazz Festival (Switzerland), Guilfest.
+The rest of 2005 was spent writing material for their 2nd album and playing UK, European and Japanese festivals including Glastonbury, TDK, Reading and Leeds (for the second time), Roskilde, Lowlands, Pukkelpop, Frequency (Salzburg), Glasgow Smirnoff Experience, Orange Evolution (Newcastle), T in The Park, Download, Godiva (Coventry), Victoria Park Fusion Festival, Amsterdam Paradiso (London Calling), 02 Music Wireless Festival (Hyde Park), Mobtreaux Jazz Festival (Switzerland), Guilfest.
 Summer Sonic (Osaka/Tokyo - Japan).
 They also supported Psychedelic Furs at Shepherds Bush Empire.

 The band also did two short, well received tours of Italy and ended the year with a 16 date UK tour to road test new material ending the year with their first show in Jersey.